tylertian123/ryver-latexbot/README.md

 Many thanks to the developers of these services and APIs for making LaTeX Bot possible.

 # Commands
-Here is a list of commands supported by LaTeX Bot (auto generated, as of c02100e):
+Here is a list of commands supported by LaTeX Bot (auto generated, as of commit `35f1c5f`):

 General Commands:
   - `@latexbot render <formula>` - Render a LaTeX formula.